 RESP money can be used to pay for the following:

 - Apprenticeship program

 If your child does not pursue post-secondary education or your funds remain in the RESP after it expires, there are several options you can consider.

 The annual RESP contribution deadline is on December 31st.

 if your contributions exceed the lifetime limit of $50,000, a 1% penalty tax is levied every month on the excess contributions until it is withdrawn.

 Related: Top Student Credit Cards in Canada.

-You can invest your kid’s RESP in a variety of investments including mutual funds, stocks, ETFs, bonds, and more.
+You can invest your kid’s RESP in various investments, including mutual funds, stocks, ETFs, bonds, and more.

 In the beginning years, it makes sense to take on investment risk in exchange for growth and higher returns.
 As your child gets closer to starting college, their RESP portfolio should become more conservative.

-If you want a hands-free investment option for your child’s RESP and low fees, a robo-advisor such as Wealthsimple can help.
+If you want a hands-free investment option for your child’s RESP and low fees, a robo-advisor such as Questwealth can help.